 “Once I reached the top of the front door I knew we were in deep trouble.
 This was way more than just a leaking door.”
 Sam said.

 The insulation in the wall was like a wet towel fresh out of the washing machine, dripping with water… I ended up just getting the shop vac and sucking out my wall.
-Can you believe that?
-I shop vac’d MY WALL out of my 12 year old home.”

 Beth and Sam kept cutting out drywall.
 Trash bag after trash bag, they packed the front wall of their house out to the curb until they reached the bottom of the large window above the front door.